Link to Pages

 For example, if you type the below in your dash:

-When I first search something I look at [Google][1] then at [Yahoo][2] then [MSN][3].
+When I first research something I look at Wikipedia then at Google then Wookiepedia.

 Open Links in New Tab